Credit bureau reporting

 Disputing arrears reported to the credit bureaus

 The parent has 21 days from the date of the notice to contest the start of credit bureau reporting.
-To contest the reporting, the parent must request an administrative review from the child support office listed on the notice.
+To contest the reporting, the parent must request an administrative review from the county child support agency listed on the notice.
 The parent's request must be made in writing and include the reason for the review.

 Equifax Information Services, LLC